 Registration for non-credit courses occurs through the respective program coordinator who relays that information to the university’s Registrar’s Office.

 The university may place administrative holds for students with outstanding financial obligations, overdue library books, library fines, bad checks, or other obligations to the university.
 Once a hold has been placed, students may be prevented from registering or obtaining diplomas or official transcripts until the obligation is met.

 Drop & Withdrawal

-Dates for dropping courses (no permanent records or charges) or withdrawing (charges apply but final grade is W) correspond to the College’s academic calendar for term-length courses or are set by each program coordinator for courses of various duration.
+Dates for dropping courses (no permanent records or charges) or withdrawing (charges apply but final grade is W) correspond to the university’s academic calendar for term-length courses or are set by each program coordinator for courses of various duration.

 Grading for non-credit courses at Westminster is as follows: